Click HERE for this week’s newsletter!

 Farmers and bakers sell fresh local fruit and vegetables, flowers, herbs, eggs, meat, dairy products, fresh bread, sweets, and other baked goods.

-Held under the trees on a local park and bandstand, the Mount Pleasant Farmers’ Market is a friendly and intimate neighborhood market serving the diverse Mount Pleasant community with fresh, local food, including beef, pork, poultry, eggs, Atwater breads, and lots of seasonal fruits and vegetables.
+Held under the trees on our plaza and bandstand, the Mount Pleasant Farmers’ Market is a friendly and intimate neighborhood market serving the diverse Mount Pleasant community with fresh, local food, including beef, pork, poultry, eggs, chesse, Atwater breads, and lots of seasonal fruits and vegetables.
 See pictures!
-We gladly accept EBT, WIC and Farmers’ Market coupons.
+We gladly accept EBT, WIC and Farmers’ Market tokens.

-Volunteer at market!
-Sign up on our Volunteer Calendar to help vendors with set up and stocking, conduct surveys, meet and greet, do facepainting, provide personal shopping tours!
+Volunteer at Market!
+Sign up at our Manager’s Table to help vendors with set up and stocking, conduct surveys, meet and greet, do facepainting, provide personal shopping tours!

 Look at all the sweet things folks have said about us!